astrowp/docs/saas-theme.md

 # AstroWP SaaS Theme

 The SaaS theme consists of a combination of Astro and WordPress pages.
-Here is everything you need to know about configuring and customizing the AstroWP SaaS theme.
+Here is everything you need to know about configuring, customizing and styling the AstroWP SaaS theme.

 ## Config Files

 ```
  ── src
-    └── config
+    └── config/
         └── config.json
         └── theme.json
 ```